Application for Skills Assessment for the Purposes of Migration - Aircraft Pilots

 There are two ways by which you can authorise CASA to release information to a third party/s.
-You can either complete the Release of Information section of the application form or you can attach an Authority to Release (Form 078), allowing CASA to discuss your application with the third party you nominate.
+You can either complete the Release of Information section of the application form or you can attach an form078.pdf, allowing CASA to discuss your application with the third party you nominate.
 This form must nominate the person/s (by name) and be signed by you.

 Payment of fees

 CASA charges for a range of regulatory services and under Australian Government policy must charge fees reflecting the real cost of providing these services.

 A fee of $100 is required before CASA will assess an application for a Skills Assessment for the Purposes of Migration.